 |Unit 5.
 Cash Flow Statement||8|

-UNIT 1: Financial Statements of Non Profit Organisation
+UNIT 1: Financial Statements of Non-Profit Organisation

 The first unit in Accountancy Class 12 Notes is Financial Statements of Non-Profit Organisation.
-A thorough revision of this chapter will enable students to analyse the meaning of a Not-for-profit organisation and its distinction from a profit-making entity and also understand the conceptual basis topics like receipts and payments account, and understanding its features.
+A thorough revision of this chapter will enable students to analyse the meaning of a Not-for-profit organisation and its distinction from a profit-making entity and also understand the conceptual basis topics like receipts and payments accounts, and understanding its features.

 - Not-for-profit organizations: concept.